-If we extract all possible subgraphs from this tree, the number of attributes will be too large for most mining methods to handle, and we therefore need to impose some restrictions on the subgraph pattern.
+If we extract all possible subgraphs from this kind of trees, the number of attributes will be too large for most mining methods to handle, and we therefore need to impose some restrictions on the subgraph pattern.
 To do so, we introduce a new scheme: the relative indexing of graph vertices.
-This scheme assumes that a subgraph is linear and consists of two parts.
+This scheme assumes that a subgraph is linear and